riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

  the Third Oakley Group {{?RFC2409}} defined over F_{2^155} with q = 2^31 and n = 5.

+Curves over extension fields may have structure that admits attacks cheaper than Pollard's rho, such as {{JV12}}.
+Others such as {{GG15}} found no advantage to index calculus over Pollard's rho on curves in binary extension fields F_{2^n} of prime degree n.
+But these did not appear to consider additional advantage from a static DH oracle.
+We do not review them further; study of the literature on DLP attacks without a static DH oracle are out of scope for this memo.

 Protocol designers MUST consider {{Granger10}} and {{JV11}} attacks before exposing static DH oracles for any elliptic curves over extension fields, such as the Oakley EC2N groups {{?RFC2409}} or FourQ
  {{CL15}}.
+Protocol designers MUST review the literature on DLP before deploying any elliptic curves over extension fields.

 # Groups